-The cooperation under point IS.D.OR.215(d) can be substantiated by sharing elements from incident records that can support other organisations' information security activities.
+The cooperation under point IS.I.OR.215(d) can be substantiated by sharing elements from incident records that can support other organisations' information security activities.
 In case the organisations are bound by contractual obligations, this contract may also include commitment to cooperate.
-Organizations may consider developing formal agreements (e.g. memorandum of understanding) outlining roles and responsibilities for information security collaboration such as governance meetings, joint development activities, and real-time indicators of compromise (IoC) sharing.
+Organisations may consider developing formal agreements (e.g. a memorandum of understanding)